JCR-UK

 Rev. I. Bernard Rosenblatt

 Rev. Rosenblatt (m.
 Lilian Ostroff), who studied at Liverpool Yeshiva, was appointed chazan at the Shaw Street Synagogue, Liverpool, in 1938, serving for only a short period as the congregation closed in 1939.
 He was serving the evacuee Buxton Hebrew Congregation in 1943, when he was appointed as chazan of Brixton Synagogue, south London.
-(Jewish Chronicle reports and Jolles's Encyclopaedia.)
+(JC reports and Jolles's Encyclopaedia.)

 Rev. Rosenbloom